Toloka/docs/en/guide/concepts/advanced-features-attach.md

 After:
 ![](../_images/tutorials/advanced-features/af-attach-2.png)

-For your convenience, here is ready-made code for the <q>Monitoring items at businesses</q> template, in which each of the fields is added to the first response button once.
+For your convenience, here is ready-made code for the “Monitoring items at businesses” template, in which each of the fields is added to the first response button once.
 Use it to check your own code.
-You can find our additions to the code by searching for the word <q>customization</q>.
+You can find our additions to the code by searching for the word “customization”.

 #### Ready-made code